lambdaclass/concrete/docs/bugs/059_body_fingerprint_omits_signature_and_types.md

 edit does NOT (the digest must stay insensitive to source noise, which is why `stripAlpha` exists); a capability or generic-bound edit stales.
 A mutation that drops any single component from the digest must be killed.

+## Executable witness (R-0004 slice 1)

+`scripts/tests/check_proof_freshness.sh` changes the return type, the accumulator and the loop counter from `i32` to `u32` in a copy of the real `examples/loop_invariant` project.
+Every STATEMENT is textually identical, so a body-only hash sees nothing — measured verdict is still `proved [invariant]`.

+That leg is a **tripwire**: it passes because the bug is present, and it FAILS when the digest starts covering declared types.
+That failure is the signal to convert it to a positive assertion and close this document, not a regression.
+The gate pairs it with a control (a statement edit, which correctly stales), so "still proved" cannot be an artifact of the harness never re-reading the file.